Majoring in Math

 How do I change my major to math?

 If you are interested in changing your major to math, please fill out the online 'Contact Us" form and request to see an advisor.
 After you have talked to an advisor, you need to fill out the change of major form found at the registrar's website and submit your forms to the department office.
 The change of major request is subject to department approval and may require approval from AARS.

-What do I need to change my major to math?
+What do I need to request a change of major to math?

 - A C- or better in Math 30, 31, 32, 42 and 39.

 - A 2.25 GPA or higher in all mathematics courses taken, Precalculus (Math 19) and above.

 What is the hardest part of the major?
 How do I make it less hard?

 That depends on whom you ask.
 What is difficult to you may not be difficult to others.
 It is generally agreed that Math 108, Math 128A/B, Math 131 A/B are more abstract, more rigorous and more challenging than some other required courses.
 You should not plan on taking more than one of those in a regular semester.
 Each of Math 128 and Math 131 can take up as much time as two regular classes.

 Talking to your advisor is the best way to work out your difficulties and avoid difficulty situations (such as taking too many difficult classes).
 Working with other students and developing friends and community is another way to making the process more enjoyable.

 What does "discrete" and "continuous" math mean?